 - Developing sustainable fisheries management practices such as regulating catches to reduce overfishing and creating long-term bycatch reduction plans.
 If implemented and enforced, this type of management has been shown to sustain ecosystem resilience.

 - Adopting sustainable management of habitats, increased coastal protection, reduced sediment loading, and application of marine spatial planning.

 - Establishing and maintaining Marine Protected Areas (MPAs) that help manage endangered and highly vulnerable ecosystems to enhance their resilience against multiple environmental stressors.

-- Monitoring and regulating localised sources of acidification from runoff and pollutants such as fertilisers.
+- Monitoring and regulating localized sources of acidification from runoff and pollutants such as fertilizers.

-- Reducing sulphur dioxide and nitrous oxide emissions from coal-fired power plants and ship exhausts that have significant acidifying effects locally.
+- Reducing sulfur dioxide and nitrous oxide emissions from coal-fired power plants and ship exhausts that have significant acidifying effects locally.